José Policarpo: Cardinal

 He was created a cardinal by Pope John Paul II in the consistory of 21 February 2001, as Cardinal-Priest of Sant'Antonio in Campo Marzio.
 He was a member of the Congregation for Catholic Education, Pontifical Council for the Laity, and Pontifical Council for Culture in the Roman Curia.

 Policarpo was one of about a dozen like-minded prelates, all European cardinals or bishops, who met annually from 1995 to 2006 in St. Gallen, Switzerland, to discuss reforms with respect to the appointment of bishops, collegiality, bishops' conferences, the primacy of the papacy and sexual morality; they differed among themselves, but shared the view that Cardinal Joseph Ratzinger was not the sort of candidate they hoped to see elected at the next conclave.

 Upon the death of Pope John Paul II in 2005, Policarpo was considered to be papabile – a possible successor to the papacy.
-On 11 April 2005, British newspaper The Guardian considered him to be "a dark-horse candidate for pope, capable of bridging the divide between the Europeans and the Latin American Roman Catholic cardinals".
+On 11 April 2005, the British newspaper The Guardian considered him to be "a dark-horse candidate for pope, capable of bridging the divide between the Europeans and the Latin American Roman Catholic cardinals".
 The 2005 papal conclave, in which he participated as a cardinal elector, ultimately elected Pope Benedict XVI.
 He was also a cardinal elector in the conclave of 2013 which elected Pope Francis.
 As a result of his position in the seniority among cardinals, when Cardinal Policarpo took the oath of secrecy in the Sistine Chapel at the start of the conclave, he took the oath immediately after Cardinal Jorge Bergoglio, the cardinal ultimately elected as Pope Francis.

 His resignation was accepted on 18 May 2013 and Manuel Clemente, Bishop of Porto, was named to succeed him.

 Controversies

 Pro-abortion-rights politicians

-His refusal to deny communion or excommunicate those who called themselves Catholics and who openly supported legalization of abortion was also criticised by many pro-life Catholics for being one of the main reasons for the legalisation of abortion in Portugal, in 2007.
-However, he did not openly deny the right to the Portuguese Roman Catholic priests to refuse them communion, which many in fact did.
+His refusal to deny communion or excommunicate those who called themselves Catholics and who openly supported legalization of abortion was also criticised by many anti-abortion Catholics for being one of the main reasons for the legalisation of abortion in Portugal, in 2007.
+However, he did not openly deny the right of the Portuguese Roman Catholic priests to refuse them communion, which many in fact did.